|Home > Astronomy > The ING Service Programme|

 The ING Service Programme (on the William Herschel Telescope only, not to confuse with Isaac Newton Telescope's Service Mode for Regular Programmes) aims at providing astronomers with a rapid and flexible tool to obtain small sets of observations (up to 8 hours).
 This can be used, for instance, to try new ideas, to complement a regular observing programme already allocated time on the ING telescopes, to monitor events, to observe a target of opportunity or to carry out short science programmes.

 Service proposals are queued following scientific priority and attempted at the earliest opportunity, ie. when the requested observing conditions are met, on scheduled service nights (shown on the ING schedules as 'S/D' nights).
-The statistics of the programme provide an overview of the use of the observing time.
+The statistics and the probability calculatorof the programme provide an overview of the use of the observing time.
 In general, and given a certain scientific priority or grade, the more relaxed observing, instrument and scheduling constraints, the higher probability of your proposal being completed (see relaxed observing constraints and filler proposals).

 Proposals can be accepted from principal investigators working in a UK, Dutch or Spanish organisation, but we can also accept proposals regardless the nationality of the host institution.
 Monthly submission deadline is midnight on the last day of each month.
 Proposals are generally withdrawn from the scheme after a one year period.
 A more detailed description of the ING Service Programme is available.

 On the INT it is possible to observe regular scheduled proposals in service mode.

 This compilation of

 publications using data obtained on service nights provides an approach to the scientific productivity of the programme.

 Step-by-Step Proposal Submission and Follow-up